V1CTOR1AL33/not-a-sandwich-repo/README.md

 **🖼️ Upload Your Sandwich-Like Object**

 - Click the upload button and share your photo of what you _think_ is a sandwich.
+You may or may not get confetti... that's also random and unrelated to whether you uploaded a sandwich.

 **🎉 Randomly Generated Responses**
-  (ALL responses get confetti for effort)

 - **Sandwich?** "Yes!
 The universe approves."

 - **Not a sandwich?** "Nope.
 Nice try, though."